levynir/aspect-ratio-cropper/README.md

 - **Real-time feedback**: Live crop dimensions and coordinates
 - **Responsive design**: Works on desktop and mobile

+## Cloud Run
+You can use this application freely on Vercel: https://aspect-ratio-cropper.vercel.app/

 ## Installation
+If you prefer a local installation and know what git and npm are, you can grab a local copy, like so:

 ```bash
 # Clone the repository